Trump visits a Black church, addresses a MAGA activist gathering amid swing through pivotal Michigan

 DETROIT (AP) — Donald Trump used back-to-back stops Saturday to court Black voters and a conservative group that has been accused of attracting white supremacists as the Republican presidential candidate works to stitch together a coalition of historically divergent interests in battleground Michigan.

-Trump hosted an afternoon roundtable at an African American church in Detroit.
-Later he will appear at the "People's Convention" of Turning Point Action, a group that the Anti-Defamation League says has been linked to a variety of extremists.
+Trump hosted an afternoon roundtable at an African American church in Detroit, then addressed the "People's Convention" of Turning Point Action, a group that the Anti-Defamation League says has been linked to a variety of extremists.

+“What a turnout this is,” Trump told a standing-room-only crowd of thousands of conservative activists packed into a massive convention hall.
+“With the help of everyone here today we're going to win the state of Michigan in November.”

+Roughly 24 hours before the former president spoke, well-known white supremacist Nick Fuentes entered the hall surrounded by a group of cheering supporters.
+Security quickly escorted him out, but Fuentes created political problems for Trump after attending a private lunch with the former president and the rapper formerly known as Kanye West at Trump's Florida estate in 2022.

 “He's been the worst president for Black people,” Trump said at the church.
 He also argued that the Black community “is being hurt” by people in the country illegally, adding, "They're invading your jobs."